 Skills Over MCPs: Context-Efficient Agent Capabilities

-7 min read
+6 min read

-Let me show you a better pattern: Claude Code Skills.
+There's a better pattern: Claude Code Skills.

-The MCP Context Problem
+The MCP context problem

-Imagine you spin up an agent to write some code.
+Say you spin up an agent to write some code.
 Maybe you have:

 • An MCP for internet research